Vilon (20mg)

 Vilon Peptide

 Vilon is a dipeptide composed of amino acids lysine and glutamic acid.
-It also goes by the name 'lysglutamic acid.'(1) It is the shortest peptide suggested to possess potential action in the immune system, possibly mitigate cancer cell proliferation, and potentially induce anti-aging action, working on crucial organs such as the liver, heart, and kidney.
+It also goes by the name 'Lysylglutamic Acid or Lysylglutamate.'(1) It is the shortest peptide suggested to possess potential action in the immune system, possibly mitigate cancer cell proliferation, and potentially induce anti-aging action within cells, possibly working on tissues within the liver, heart, and kidney.
 Vilon appears to exert its potential by possible interaction with the chromatin structure.

 Overview